srikarkc/design-patterns-java/README.md

 Template method pattern defines the skeleton of an algorithm in a method, deferring some steps to subclasses.
 Template method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.

+### Iterator and Composite Patterns

+The iterator pattern provides a way to access the elements of a collection (such as a list or a tree) sequentially without exposing its underlying structure.
+The pattern involves an iterator interface that defines methods for accessing and traversing the elements in a collection.